isomerpages/ogp-dunman/pages/For JAE Students: Welcome to Dunman High.md

 description: ""
 ---
 <p>Dear JAE students,</p>
-<p>Welcome to Dunman High School!
-Please report to the school on 5 February
+<p>Welcome to Dunman High!
+Please report to the school on 5 February 2025.</p>
-2025.</p>
 <p>The school will contact you individually with more information about the
 reporting process.</p>
 <p></p>